Mags-and-Smitty-Clustering-Project/group/readme.md

 alcohol                   - percentage alcohol by volume in the finished wine

-quality (TARGET)          - rating / score for each wine, between 0 and 10, with 10 being the best
+quality (target)          - rating / score for each wine, between 0 and 10, with 10 being the best